John Whitehead (economist): Treasury

 Whitehead joined Treasury in 1982, subsequently filling positions as Director of Macroeconomic Policy and Director of Tax Policy and International Economics.
 He was appointed Deputy Secretary and Branch Manager of Corporate Services in 1996.

 Between 1985 and 1992, he worked as an Economic Adviser in the Prime Minister's Office and David Lange's government (1985–88), and as a Minister (Economic) at the New Zealand High Commission in London.
 After acting in the role, Whitehead was appointed as Treasury Secretary and chief executive on 8 April 2003 and served in that role until 31 May 2011.

 In the 2011 Queen's Birthday Honours, Whitehead was appointed a Companion of the New Zealand Order of Merit, for services as Secretary to the Treasury.

 World Bank

 Whitehead was a World Bank Executive Director from August 2011 to July 2013 for Australia, Cambodia, Kiribati, Republic of Korea, Marshall Islands, Federated States of Micronesia, Mongolia, New Zealand, Palau, Papua New Guinea, Samoa, Solomon Islands, Tuvalu and Vanuatu.

 St John New Zealand

 In 2016, Whitehead was appointed to the board of St John New Zealand.
-In March 2019, he was made an Officer of the Order of St John, and in February 2020 he was promoted to Knight of the Order of St John.
+In March 2019, he was made a Commander of the Order of St John, and in February 2020 he was promoted to Knight of the Order of St John.
 He was appointed chancellor and chair of the national priory board of St John New Zealand for a three-year term from 24 June 2020.